toomuchdesign/re-reselect/README.md

   (state, itemId, dataType) => dataType,    // Memoize by dataType );
 ```
-The final result is normal selector taking the same arguments as before.
+The final result is a normal selector taking the same arguments as before.

 But now, each time a selector is called, the following happens:
-- run `resolver` function and get its result (the cache key)
+- Run `resolver` function and get its result (the cache key)
-- look for a matching key from the cache
+- Look for a matching key from the cache
-- return a cached selector or create a new one if no matching key is found in cache
+- Return a cached selector or create a new one if no matching key is found in cache
+- Call selector with with provided arguments

-**Re-reselect** stays completely optional and uses **your installed reselect** library under the hoods (reselect is declared as **peer depenency**).
+**Re-reselect** stays completely optional and uses **your installed reselect** library under the hoods (reselect is declared as a **peer depenency**).

-Further more you can wrap any custom selector (see [API](#api)).
+Furthermore you can use any custom selector (see [API](#api)).

 ### Other viable solutions

-- Declare a different selector for each different call
+#### 1- Declare a different selector for each different call
+Easy but doesn't scale.

-- Declare a `makeGetPieceOfData` selector factory as explained in [Reselect docs](https://github.com/reactjs/reselect/tree/v2.5.4#sharing-selectors-with-props-across-multiple-components)
+#### 2- Declare a `makeGetPieceOfData` selector factory as explained in [Reselect docs](https://github.com/reactjs/reselect/tree/v2.5.4#sharing-selectors-with-props-across-multiple-components)

-The first solution doesn't scale.

-The second solution, is fine, but has 2 downsides:
+Fine, but has 2 downsides:
-- Exposes both `get` selectors and `makeGet` factories
+- Bloat your selectors module by exposing both `get` selectors and `makeGet` selector factories
 - Two different selector instances given the same arguments will individually recompute and store the same result (read [this](https://github.com/reactjs/reselect/pull/213))

+#### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector

+This is what **re-reselect** actually does.
+It's quite verbose (since should be repeated for each selector), that's why I decided to move it into a separate module.

 ### How to wrap my existing selector with re-reselect?